poseidon/typhoon/docs/advanced/customization.md

 !!! danger
     Destroying and recreating controller instances is destructive! etcd runs on controller instances and stores data there.
 Do not modify controller snippets.
 See [blue/green](https://typhoon.psdn.io/topics/maintenance/#upgrades) clusters.

+### Fedora Atomic

+Cloud-Init and kickstart (bare-metal only) declare how a Fedora Atomic instance should be provisioned.
+Customizing these declarations in ways beyond the provided Terraform variables is unsupported.

 ## Architecture

-To customize clusters in ways that aren't supported by input variables, fork Typhoon and maintain a repository with customizations.
+Typhoon chooses variables to expose with purpose.
+If you must customize clusters in ways that aren't supported by input variables, fork Typhoon and maintain a repository with customizations.
 Reference the repository by changing the username.

 ```
 module "digital-ocean-nemo" {